im-open/transition-jira-issues/README.md

 # transition-jira-tasks-by-query

 This GitHub Action will query Jira using JQL provided as an input, and will transition any tickets it finds to a given status.
-Credentials can be provided in case they are necessary to perform the transition.

 ## Requirements